NEEF's Favorite Hikes

 Snake Mountain Trail, Snake Mountain Wildlife Management Area, Vermont

-Why We Love It: This was a hard hike to rate.
-I loved the upward climb through the woods and the view of the farmland from the old hotel platform.
+Why We Love It: I grew up hiking Snake Mountain—from school bog field trips to Nordic ski team pre-season training—and still enjoy chasing endorphins there with my family and dog.
+The upward climb through the woods is well worth Vermont farmland views from the old hotel platform.
 It's a few hours up and down with a mix of terrain, including steeper areas to get your heart pumping, and the summit view toward Lake Champlain is a stunner.

 Silver Lake Trail, Green Mountain National Forest, Vermont